0rientd/iDPT/README.md

 iDevice Perl Tool is a tool for Jailbroken Apple iDevices.

-You MUST needed Cydia and Open SSH installed in your iDevice.
+You MUST have Cydia and Open SSH installed in your iDevice.

 This tool provide ( more features are coming ) backup all your photos, videos, Slo-Mo videos and some files to of your iDevice to your PC.

-This files are been saved in one diferent folder when everyday used.
+The folder which the files are saved is named according to the day's date.

 -----------